faizalrf/ExodusAssess/README.md

   - Takes a standard SQL syntax to include the tables to assess across all databases
 - `SkipTableMigration`
   - Takes a standard SQL syntax to define the tables to skip from the assessment across all databases
+- `DataTypesToCheck`
+  - This parameters takes a coma separated list of data types that are not supported by MySQL
+    - Currently only `JSON` is defined as the not supported data type which needs to be converted to LONGTEXT before migration.
 - `FunctionsToCheck`
-  - Functions that are native to MySQL 5.7 will be checked if present in the View's definition or the Stored Procedures/Functions
+  - This parameter takes a coma separated list of Functions that are native to MySQL 5.7 will be checked if present in the View's definition or the Stored Procedures/Functions
   - Any other source code like shell scripts or front-end application code will be out of scope for this tool
+  - This list also includes keywords like OVER, ROWS etc or special operators like MySQL JSON ->  or -->
 - `SystemVariablesToCheck`
-  - Verify all the MySQL 5.7 specific system variables for "non-default" values setup and highlight the ones that are configured.
+  - This parameter takes a coma separated list of key/value pairs separated by coma and then colon ":"
+  - Configuration in this file is variableName:defaultValue
+    - This is will validated against the MySQL server to confirm that the parameter has not been configured differently which may not work in MariaDB
+    - Such variables must be removed from the server.cnf/my.cnf file before migrating to MariaDB
+- `SHA256PasswordCheck`
+  - To validate the SHA256 User Authentication plugin.
+    - This is authenticated by vefirying that the value of `default_authentication_plugin` is nolonger `mysql_native_password` Which means that the users created using this new authentication will not work when Migrated to MariaDB
-- `PluginsToCheck`
+- `EncryptionParametersToCheck`
-  - Additional incompatible plugins to check if existing in the server which are not supported by MariaDB.

-Other incompatibilities will be validated like JSON columns, additional plugins that are not compatible etc.
+  - This will verify if Encryption specific parameters exists in the Server config.
+    - `keyring_file_data` and `keyring_encrypted_file_data` variables are checked to determine if Encryption is in in use.
+The InnpDB Encryption from MySQL does not work with MariaDB

+Additional compatibility checks will be added here